Graeme B. Dinwoodie

 Reconceptualizing the Inherent Distinctiveness of Product Design Trade Dress, 75 North Carolina Law Review 471 (1997).

-Search Professor Dinwoodie's publications on works.bepress.com.
+Search all Professor Dinwoodie's publications on works.bepress.com.

 Books